lifeBalance/rick_and_morty/README.md

 ```

 That pushes the ``build`` folder to the ``gh-pages`` branch in your GitHub repository.
 After a few minutes, your React app should be live on GitHub Pages at [https://<username>.github.io/<repository-name>/](https://lifebalance.github.io/rick_and_morty/).

+## Issues
+If after deploying your page, all you get is a **404** error, that may be due to client side routing ([read here](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing)).
+What I did was to make use of the [HashRouter](https://reactrouter.com/en/main/router-components/hash-router).